A Taste of Home: Mardi Gras Food Edition

 808px-LePretre_Mansion_Orleans_St_Pharmacy_1958Gardette-LaPrete House (The Sultan’s Palace)

-These sublime features wrap the city in intricate detail so historically ingrained and so hauntingly associated with the French and Spanish style architectural history of New Orleans.
+Sublime features wrap the city in intricate details historically ingrained with the French and Spanish style architectural history that is New Orleans.

 columnEmerald Coast Gallery